PlaidCloud/website/content/en/docs/setup/production-environment/tools/kubeadm/install-kubeadm.md

 sudo sysctl --system
 ```

-For more details please see the [Network Plugin Requirements](/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/#network-plugin-requirements) page.
+For more details please see the [Network Plugin Requirements](/docs/concepts/extend-PlaidCloud/compute-storage-net/network-plugins/#network-plugin-requirements) page.

 ## Check required ports
 These
 [required ports](/docs/reference/ports-and-protocols/)
-need to be open in order for Kubernetes components to communicate with each other.
+need to be open in order for PlaidCloud components to communicate with each other.
 You can use telnet to check if a port is open.
 For example:

 ```shell
 telnet 127.0.0.1 6443